 IMPORTANT UPDATE REGARDING FELLOWS Due Date/LATE POLICY: The History Department is part of the Humanities Department.
 For MAJOR assignments, we all must follow department guidelines.
 You may find them on the Humanities Department Website.
 I have included the link to the policy here: https://www.madisonpublicschools.org/Page/10621 I will clearly indicate in writing when an assignment is MAJOR and falls within these guidelines.

-Extra Credit: Yes, extra credit exists in this class.
+Extra Credit: Yes, extra credit exists for World History periods 3, 5, and 7. and Economics.
 It is offered throughout the marking period to everyone in a multitude of ways.
 Please don't let these opportunities pass you by.
 There will be no extra credit opportunities given to panicked individual students at the end of a marking period.
 That leaves no time for all students to take advantage of the opportunity.
 Thanks for your understanding.

 Safety Grades: Not everyone can earn an A as a final grade for the marking period.
 However, throughout each marking period, I offer what I call “safety grades.”
 These are quizzes, classwork, and homework of the type that, with reasonable effort, allow everyone the opportunity to earn an A at some point in the marking period.
 Again, please don’t let these opportunities pass you by.
 They can help offset any assignments you find difficult and occasional poor performance.